OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 - **Consider reframing your problem if applicable.
 If not, dig deeper beyond the "Getting Started" tutorial and ask in public.
 There's a lot of hidden research and libraries about narrow applications and different methods.**

+[^1]:There are new versions of the fastai course.
+I just included this part from 2018 as I could locate it in the linked video.